Fix Website Errors Fast

 When the Problem Is Probably Your Hosting

-- Repeated 502, 503, and 504 errors
+- repeated 502, 503, and 504 errors,

-- Frequent PHP memory exhaustion
+- frequent PHP memory exhaustion,

-- Slow database response under normal traffic
+- slow database response under normal traffic,

-- SSL and DNS issues after migrations
+- SSL or DNS issues after migration,

-How These Errors Affect SEO
+How Website Errors Affect SEO

-- Server errors reduce crawl frequency.
+- Server errors can reduce crawl frequency and waste crawl budget.

 Best Next Step If You Are Troubleshooting Right Now